I Got "Vanilla Chrome" Nails, The Next Big Manicure Trend

 I love white clothes.
-My closet is so packed with white button downs, dresses, and linen skirts that I'm starting to worry I won't have enough non-white options to wear on a friend's upcoming bachelorette trip.
+My wardrobe is so packed with white button downs, dresses, and linen skirts that I'm starting to worry I won't have enough non-white options to wear on a friend's upcoming bachelorette trip.
 My nails, however, are a different story.
-Most white nail polishes make me think of Wite-Out or glow-in-the-dark paint — not exactly in line with the clean aesthetic my mostly white wardrobe evokes.
+Most white nail polishes make me think of glow-in-the-dark paint — not exactly in line with the 'clean' aesthetic my mostly white wardrobe evokes.

 Advertisement

 An evolution of the glazed doughnut trend, vanilla chrome is all about the specific off-white tone.
 Instead of a bright white chrome powder over the white polish, it's a white powder over a cream polish.
 The cream tone is important because it adds a warm yellow undertone to the white, which makes it softer, in my opinion.
-(The vanilla in the name is coming from the cream color, not the "vanilla girl" aesthetic trend.)
+(The vanilla in the name comes from the cream colour, not the 'vanilla girl' aesthetic trend.)

-My main design inspiration came from this photo posted by nail artist Alexandra Teleki of @thehotblend, and I wasn't the only fan: Hundreds of followers flooded the comments asking how to get the design, so Teleki dropped a corresponding "vanilla chrome" tutorial that soon blew up with 114,000 likes.
-Since then, "vanilla chrome nails" have become a major search trend, with people looking to Google for more information.
+My main design inspiration came from this photo posted by nail artist Alexandra Teleki on Instagram, and I wasn't the only fan: hundreds of followers flooded the comments asking how to get the design, so Alexandra dropped a corresponding 'vanilla chrome' tutorial that soon blew up with 114,000 likes.
+Since then, 'vanilla chrome nails' have become a major search trend, with people looking to Google for more information.

+@victoriamagrath Vanilla Chrome Nails at home tutorial @The Hot Blend #vanillachromenails #vanillachrome #nails #glazeddonutnails #diynails #chromenails ♬ River - Miley Cyrus

-To create the right polish color, Muranishi actually mixed a custom shade, combining a few drops of yellow polish with white on an aluminum foil palette to create a vanilla tone.
-(This made me feel like Hailey Bieber; her nail artist Zola Ganzorigt recently told me that she'll mix custom colors for her.)
-But if you're looking for a perfect vanilla polish in a bottle, use The Gel Bottle in Love Letter, which is the eggshell ivory tone that Teleki used.
-For regular, non-gel polish, you could use OPI One Chic Chick, Essie Atelier At The Bay, or Gucci Cecilia Ivory.
+To create the right polish colour, Yoshimi actually mixed a custom shade, combining a few drops of yellow polish with white on an aluminium foil palette to create a vanilla tone.
+(This made me feel like Hailey Bieber; her nail artist Zola Ganzorigt recently told me that she'll mix custom colours for her.)
+But if you're looking for a perfect vanilla polish in a bottle, use The Gel Bottle in Love Letter, which is the eggshell ivory tone that Alexandra used.
+For regular, non-gel polish, you could use OPI One Chic Chick, Essie On The Brighter Side, or Gucci Cecilia Ivory.

 Advertisement

-After the base polish, Muranishi used a small sponge to rub Magic White Chrome Powder by Daily Charme over my nails.
-The reflective finish made all the difference: Up to that point, I was worried that the vanilla would read too yellow-y and might wash me out.
+After the base polish, Yoshimi used a small sponge to rub chrome powder over my nails.
+The reflective finish made all the difference: up to that point, I was worried that the vanilla would read too yellow and might wash me out.

-According to Muranishi, chrome powders are still a popular salon request.
-If anything, this shows me that dusting a chrome powder over a color that I'm iffy on makes me like it better almost instantly.
+According to Yoshimi, chrome powders are still a popular salon request.
+If anything, this shows me that dusting a chrome powder over a colour that I'm iffy on makes me like it better almost instantly.
 That said, if I were to try this at home without a gel polish or chrome powder, I'd use one of the aforementioned eggshell polishes and add an opalescent top coat.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.